Language

 Available downloads

-• Excel (TM export) — two-column source/target file for importing into your Smartcat translation memory
+• Excel (TM export) — neutral two-column source/target file for TM import in CAT tools

 • QA PDF — full quality report with score, executive summary, and per-segment findings